richmondu/libpycognito/README.md

 	8. change password (use access token)
 	9. verify access token which is to be passed for succeeding api calls
 	10. logout

+	admin
+	1. list users
+	2. disable user
+	3. enable user
+	4. list groups for user
+	5. add user to group (users who upgraded from free-tier can be transferred to subscription-tier group)
+	6. remove user from group

 ### Instructions: